Whyzanet/WhyzaGC/README.md

 Download the correct ino file and upload to either your Feather Huzzah ESP8266 or Feather Huzzah 32 v2.
 Check the list of libraries included in the ino file and ensure they are all installed.
 If I recall correctly all libraries are available via the Arduino Library Manager.

-Tested on Arduino IDE 1.8.19 and ESP8266Boards 3.0.2 on Ubuntu Linux desktop 20.04 with Feather Huzzah ESP8266 and Feather Huzzah ESP32 v2
+Tested on Arduino IDE 1.8.19 and ESP8266Boards 3.0.2/ESP32 Arduino on Ubuntu Linux desktop 20.04 with both Feather Huzzah ESP8266 and Feather Huzzah ESP32 v2

 At the top of the ino file are the variables that will need changing for your specific enviroment.